samuel-santos91/google-books-api-search-engine/README.md

 ## Description
 This app searches and retrieves information about books from Google Books API;
 ### Purpose
-* This project was built with the purpose of practicing RESTful API.
+* This project was built with the purpose of practicing RESTful API to make requests to an existing API on the internet
 ### Tech Stack
 * React.js - Built with <strong>Vite</strong>
 * Sass - for better implementation of styling